Opeolumike/UK-Precision-GridShift/README.md

 ### Why Use this Tool?

 Standard mathematical transformations (Helmert) can be off by up to 5 metres in the UK.
-This tool uses the OSTN15/OSGM15 grid shifts to preserve centimetre-level accuracy, provided the input datasets are of survey-grade quality.
+This tool uses the OSTN15/OSGM15 grid shifts to preserve centimetre-level accuracy, provided the input datasets are survey-grade.

 > ⚠️ **Please note:** This tool is designed specifically for England, Scotland, and Wales.
 It is not suitable for Northern Ireland, which uses a different datum and geoid model.